-A brief skirmish at the tiny settlement of Rancho de Carricitos, ignited a two-year war between the United States and Mexico.
+Rancho de Carricitos—A brief skirmish at the tiny settlement of Rancho de Carricitos ignited a two-year war between the U.S. and Mexico.

-Gen. Mariano Arista expected the open prairie of Palo Alto to favor his larger army and his cavalry.
-Instead, the power and mobility of U.S. artillery placed him at a disadvantage.
+Palo Alto—Gen. Mariano Arista expected the open prairie of Palo Alto to favor his larger army and his cavalry.
+Instead, the power and mobility of the U.S. artillery placed him at a disadvantage.